Leaseweb/api-standards/README.md

-If you make subsequent calls to other APIs due to an API request, it is advised to add the `X-LSW-CORRELATION-ID` header to your subsequent call.
+If you make subsequent calls to other APIs due to an API request, it is advised to add the `APIGW-CORRELATION-ID` header to your subsequent call.
 This way it is possible to trace an API call from start to end throughout our application landscape.

-When the API Gateway isn’t receiving a `X-LSW-CORRELATION-ID` it will add the header to the call.
+When the API Gateway isn’t receiving a `APIGW-CORRELATION-ID` it will add the header to the call.